USAID-OHA-SI/That-is-MSDup/README.md

 # That-is-MSDup
 **Purpose:**
-Tracking MSD, Genie, and Pano errors, along with their associated resolutions for the sake of transparancy and benefit to data consumers.
+Tracking MSD, Genie, and Pano errors, along with their associated resolutions for the sake of transparency and benefit to data consumers.

 **Process:**
 If a team member identifies an issue an any of the above data sets or systems, or becomes alerted to one through other means, they should enter it in the [Issues Tab](https://github.com/USAID-OHA-SI/That-is-MSDup/issues) and tag the issue with appropriate [labels](https://github.com/USAID-OHA-SI/That-is-MSDup/labels).
 Current label categories include: